-They can also spark vital opportunities for participants from different demographics to forge meaningful connections with through collaborative art.
+These residencies can also spark vital opportunities for participants from different demographics to forge meaningful connections with through collaborative art.

 We believe that it is increasingly important for young people to be able work with, and appreciate, peers from cultural, linguistic and socio-economic backgrounds different from their own.
 Likewise, it is crucial for young people to navigate their day-to-day lives knowing that there are many possible “correct” perspectives besides their own, and feeling a personal need for social justice and equality.
 Yet many young people do not have the opportunity to develop relationships with others from vastly different backgrounds.
-For other students, “diversity” is an abstract intellectual concept that doesn’t touch their personal lives, even though it’s touted by adults around them.
+For other students, “diversity” is an abstract concept that doesn’t touch their personal lives, even though it’s touted by adults around them.
 Springboard Residencies provide a framework for meaningful engagement across cultural, socio-economic and linguistic boundaries.
 Youth from urban and suburban schools work together on tangible projects in which each person has a stake, to which each person contributes substantially, and from which all derive a feeling of capability and accomplishment.

 "In the long term, both residency and performance gave legitimacy and merit to our overall education goal.
 Because it was such a successful process with such an overwhelmingly positive outcome, it lends credibility to our continued efforts to expand our educational outreach.
 And, it should encourage continued giving to the theater.

 The residency certainly made strong impact not only on the students but also the faculty and staff.
 The reaction was so solidly affirming — even students who as a general rule don’t speak up or engage were doing just that by the end of the residency sessions.